M6GSN/ASL_Cloud/README.md

 ![CPU optionst](https://m6gsn.co.uk/git/DO05.png)

-Choose Authentication Method if you have an ssh key in a terminal client such as SmarTTY or Putty or have a linux computer and sdont mind a little extra work then select SSH key or if you like you can use a password.
+Choose Authentication Method if you have an ssh key in a terminal client such as SmarTTY or Putty or have a Linux computer and don't mind a little extra work then select SSH key or if you like you can use a password.

 ![Ckeys or passowrd](https://m6gsn.co.uk/git/DO06.png)

-if you go down the key route you will see the following iamge
+if you go down the key route you will see the following image

 ![Ckeys](https://m6gsn.co.uk/git/DO07.png)

-Now to craete the droplet just lcok on the blue button
+Now to create the droplet just click on the blue button

 ![Create](https://m6gsn.co.uk/git/DO08.png)